christopher-gomez/tiles.js/src/Components/Docs/markdown/intro.md

 ## Getting Started

 <div class='description'>
-This library is still under development and thus, incomplete.<br/><br/>
+This library is still under development and incomplete.<br/><br/>
-Eventually, I plan on releasing it as a package on npm, along with a minified version on a CDN.
+I plan on eventually releasing it as a package on npm, along with a minified version on a CDN, after I've released a Steam game with it.<br/><br>
+If you still want to play around with it, you can clone or download it from it's <a href='https://github.com/christophgomez/tiles.js' target="_blank" rel="nofollow noopener noreferrer">repo</a> on GitHub and include it directly in your project.
 </div>

-If you still want to fiddle around with it or contribute to it's development, you can clone or download it from it's [repo](https://github.com/christophgomez/tiles.js) on GitHub and include it directly in your project.

 <a id='example'></a>